Erection Problems (Erectile Dysfunction) - Treatment Overview

 Treatment for an

-cause of the problem, which may be psychological, physical, or a combination of
+cause of the problem.
+The cause may be mental, physical, or a combination of

-Many doctors take a stepwise approach to treating
+Many doctors take a step-by-step approach to treating

-erection problems, using the least invasive treatments first.
-These steps
+erection problems.
+They use the least invasive treatments first.
+The treatment steps

 medicines that may be causing your condition.
 In

 some cases, a different medicine can be tried.

 - Trying testosterone or another treatment to fix a hormone problem if tests show you have one.

 (for example, Viagra), tadalafil (for example, Cialis), and vardenafil (for example, Levitra).

 - Trying counseling if a psychological cause is

 - Trying medicines that are injected or inserted into the